It’s stuffed mushroom time! This summer-friendly recipe is yet another grill-friendly meal that’s portable, versatile, and super delicious.

 - Next, prepare vegetables by heating a large skillet over medium heat.
-Once hot, add 1 Tbsp (15 ml) oil or water, sweet potatoes, and bell pepper.
+Once hot, add oil or water (1 Tbsp (15 ml) as original recipe is written // adjust if altering batch size), sweet potatoes, and bell pepper.
 Sauté for 3-5 minutes (covered) or until slightly browned, stirring occasionally.

-- Add cabbage, 1/2 tsp cumin, 1/2 tsp chili powder, and 1/4 tsp sea salt and sauté for another 3-5 minutes or until all vegetables (especially potato) are tender and slightly golden brown.
+- Add cabbage, 1/2 tsp cumin, 1/2 tsp chili powder, and 1/4 tsp sea salt (amounts as original recipe is written // adjust if altering batch size) and sauté for another 3-5 minutes or until all vegetables (especially potato) are tender and slightly golden brown.
 Set aside.

 - Transfer vegetables from skillet to a large mixing bowl and set aside.
 Then, to the same skillet over medium heat, add the mushrooms and sauté for 2 minutes on both sides to brown and soften.
 Cover to lightly steam for the final minute.
 Then transfer to a baking sheet face up and set aside.

-- To the mixing bowl with the vegetables, add cooked quinoa, drained black beans, remaining 1/2 tsp cumin, 1/2 tsp chili powder, 1/4 tsp sea salt, and lime juice and toss to combine.
+- To the mixing bowl with the vegetables, add cooked quinoa, drained black beans, remaining 1/2 tsp cumin, 1/2 tsp chili powder, 1/4 tsp sea salt (amounts as original recipe is written // adjust if altering batch size), and lime juice and toss to combine.

 - Divide the filling between the mushrooms (some may overflow – that’s fine).
 Bake at 400 degrees (or on the grill, covered) for about 5 minutes or until mushrooms and toppings are hot and slightly browned.

-- Enjoy immediately as is or with a sauce of choice (optional // I think the chimichurri goes awesome with this recipe!).
+- Enjoy immediately as is or with a sauce of choice (optional // I think the magic green sauce goes awesome with this recipe!).
 Store leftovers separate from sauce(s) and covered in the refrigerator for 3-4 days.
 Reheat in a 350-degree F (176 C) oven or the microwave until hot.